-What is the GDPR and what does it entail?
+What is the GDPR and what does it mean?

-This new privacy law is implemented by the European Union and will come into force on 25 May 2018.
-The purpose behind the GDPR is to protect the personal data of visitors even more.
-Or in other words, it ensures that consumers will gain more control over what is done with their data.
+This new privacy law has been introduced by the European Union and will apply from 25 May 2018.
+The aim behind the GDPR is to provide greater protection for visitors' personal data.
+Or rather, it ensures that consumers have more control over what is done with their data.

-In addition, your visitors as a person have more rights with respect to how their personal data is handled.
-For example, visitors can indicate that they want to collect data about themselves, or that they want to be forgotten by you as an organisation.
-The latter means that all data about this visitor will be removed or anonymised.
+In addition, your visitors as individuals will have more rights when it comes to how their personal data is handled.
+For example, visitors can indicate that they want to collect information about themselves, or that they want you to delete their information.
+The latter means that all data about this visitor will need to be deleted or anonymised.

-Which measures will Eventix take as a result of the GDPR?
+What measures is Eventix taking as a result of the GDPR?

-Together with an event organisation, Eventix in charge in the eyes of the GDPR.
-As ‘controller’ of the personal data, we must, of course, comply with the GDPR.
-Therefore, there are a few steps that we have taken to ensure that we and you as organiser comply with the new rules.
+Eventix and its event organisers are data controllers in the eyes of the GDPR.
+As a 'data controller' of personal data, we obviously have to comply with the GDPR.
+Therefore there are a number of steps we have taken to ensure we and our organisers are compliant with the new rules.

-Processor agreements: as ‘Controller’ we are obliged to have a processor agreement with all parties that help Eventix with offering our ticket service.
-Here we agree with each other how our partners will deal with the data of ticket buyers.
+- Processing agreements: As 'data controller' we are obliged to have a processing agreement with all parties that help Eventix in offering our ticket service.
+Herein we agree on how our partners must handle the data of ticket buyers.

-Registration of processing activities: Pursuant to the GDPR we are obliged to keep a processing register.
-This register keeps track of, among other things, the personal data, the processing purposes and the recipients of personal data.
-You can read here which information is exactly included.
+- Registration of processing: Under the GDPR we are obliged to keep a processing register.
+In this register, among other things, the personal data, the processing purposes and the recipients of personal data are recorded.

 Personal data at Eventix